Effective 1 August 2023

 - Are the tone and the content of the post in keeping with other posts made by the Community Council?
 Does it maintain the organisation’s overall tone?

-If there is any uncertainty about whether a post is suitable, it should note be posted (or enabled to be posted) until the item has been reviewed by the Social Media Manager.
+If there is any uncertainty about whether a post is suitable, it should note be posted (or enabled to be posted) until the item has been reviewed by the Communications Officer.
 A few moments spent checking can ensure that the Community Council’s integrity is not compromised.

 In the event of a damaging or misleading post being made, the Communications Officer should be notified as soon as possible, and the following actions should occur: